08851-P2293 - Fuel pressure regulator valve (N276). Mechanical failure.

-NOTE: This technical note only affects those vehicles that are within a specific manufacturing date.
+NOTE: This technical note affects only those vehicles that are within a specific manufacturing date.

-- Defect in the front door locks.
+- Defect in the engine control unit software.

 See image 1:

 A - Low pressure fuel pump to be replaced.